JeffreyRodriguez/Liberator12k/Receiver/FCG.md

 3. Insert the sear and and compress the return spring until the pin hole is visible through the side slot.
 4. Insert cross-pin through the inclined slot through the sear.
 It should lay flush or just below the surface of the trigger sides.
 5. Verify the trigger moves freely.
-6. Oil the cross-pin hole, both sides of the slot, front and rear of the sear.
+6. Lube the cross-pin hole, both sides of the slot, front and rear of the sear.
 7. Squeezing the trigger should now feel silky smooth.

 ### Hammer Subassembly